-So you've decided to go for it.
-Buying a home can be thrilling and nerve-racking at the same time, especially for a first-time homebuyer.
+You've decided to go for it.
+Buying a home can be thrilling and nerve-wracking at the same time, especially for a first-time homebuyer.
 It's difficult to know exactly what to expect.
 The learning curve can be steep, but most of the issues can be resolved by doing a little financial homework at the outset.

 Take these five steps to help make the process go more smoothly.

 The homebuyer's credit score is among the most important factors when it comes to qualifying for a loan these days.

 "In addition, the standards are higher in terms of what score you need and how it affects the cost of the loan," says Mike Winesburg, formerly a mortgage planner with McKinley Carter Wealth Services in Wheeling, West Virginia.

 To get a sense of where your credit stands, go to AnnualCreditReport.com to get your free credit report from each of the three credit bureaus.

 Scour the reports for mistakes, unpaid accounts or collection accounts.

 Just because you pay everything on time every month doesn't mean your credit is stellar, however.
 The amount of credit you're using relative to your available credit limit, or your credit utilization ratio, can sink a credit score.